Xinglab/rMATS-DVR/README.md

 	--merge                 Merge the counts of all replicates.
 Enable by default when there are less than 2 replicates in at least one sample groups.

 	--skipBamCalibration    Skip the step of calibrating bam files.
 Enable it when the input bam files have already been calibrated using bam_calibration.py (see below).
 Disable by default.

+##Run rMATS-DVR in two steps.
+When there are a large number of replicates, one step mode, which calibrate bam files one by one,  may takes long time.
+In these cases, we recomend users to run bam calibration for all bam files parallely at the first step.
+Then the users can run rMATS-DVR.py with --skipBamCalibration.

+Bam calibration
 ```bash
 bam_calibration.py --bam sample.bam --output /Path/to/output/prefix --genome hg19.fa --known dbSNP147.vcf
 ```

 ###Required Parameters:

 	-h, --help       Show this help message and exit